-When would the kingdom come?
-It would appear in the days of the Roman Empire.
-A kingdom that would never be destroyed would come during those days; a kingdom that would be superior to ALL other kingdoms.
+Get it now: when would the kingdom come: in the days of the Roman Empire.
+A kingdom that would never be destroyed would come during the days of the Roman Empire; a kingdom that would be superior to ALL other kingdoms.

-Fast forward 600 years:
+Fast forward 600 years and look at this passage: